Curvature-weighted spectra anticipate dissipation peaks in decaying three-dimensional turbulence: Results

 \subsection{Resolution diagnostics and Reynolds-number evolution}

 We begin by confirming that all runs are adequately resolved over the time intervals analyzed.
 Figure~\ref{fig:kmaxeta-diagnostics} shows the time series of the Taylor-scale Reynolds number $R_\lambda(t)$ together with the resolution indicator $k_{\max}\eta(t)$, where $k_{\max}=(N/2)\,2\pi/L$ is the Nyquist wavenumber (as in Ref.~\cite{TsuzukiTGVPrecursorPRF}) and $\eta(t)=(\nu^3/\varepsilon(t))^{1/4}$ is the Kolmogorov length.
 For all $512^3$ cases (Multi-ABC, Multi-ABC asymmetric, ABC+random-phase low-$k$, TGV, and Kida--Pelz), $k_{\max}\eta(t)$ remains above unity throughout the evolution, including around the dissipation episode, indicating that the smallest dynamically relevant scales are captured.
 The concomitant decrease of $R_\lambda(t)$ during the dissipation surge reflects the rapid development of small scales and the accompanying increase of the characteristic gradients.
+The increase of $R_\lambda$ at early times in some cases should not be interpreted as evidence of continuing external production.
+After initialization, all runs evolve without forcing and satisfy a freely decaying energy budget.
+The early-time rise of $R_\lambda$ instead reflects a transient cascade-development stage in which $u'$, $\lambda$, and the small-scale gradients evolve at different rates while the flow reorganizes toward its strongest dissipative state.

 For the Kida--Pelz initial condition, we additionally performed a $1024^3$ simulation (shown as the high-resolution counterpart in Fig.~\ref{fig:kmaxeta-diagnostics}) to address a peak-detection issue in the curvature-weighted spectrum (discussed below).
 As expected, the higher-resolution run provides a substantially larger $k_{\max}\eta(t)$ margin over the entire time interval, which helps disentangle physical peak motion from finite-resolution artifacts.